udarmolota/zomdroid/README.md

 ## Technical Limitations
 Zomdroid supports two rendering backends: **GL4ES** and **Mesa Zink**.

 **GL4ES** translates OpenGL to OpenGL ES 2.0 which makes it compatible with most Android devices released in the past decade.
-However, it's currently limited to supporting **Project Zomboid Build 41** and may exhibit graphical bugs or instability.
+However, it may exhibit graphical bugs or instability.

 **Mesa Zink** is a mature and feature-rich library which translates OpenGL to Vulkan.
-It provides a more stable experience and supports **Build 42**, but requires a compatible Vulkan driver to run.
+It provides a more stable experience, but requires a compatible Vulkan driver to run.
 One such driver is **Freedreno Turnip**, which is bundled with the application but will only work on modern devices with **Adreno GPUs** (Qualcomm Snapdragon SoCs).

 ## Roadmap